 Many people find it difficult to develop such talents, but once they do, they may attain the desired benefits, such as a happy life, a successful profession, a greater income, a stronger relationship, and many more.

 Meet George, the CRREST creator.
 He is a transformative educator who has assisted several enterprises and individuals in thriving through soft skills development.
 George and his team are currently delivering a new course for us, a Hong Kong-based language school Immerse Languages.
-The workshop will emphasize emotional intelligence and soft skills development for children.
+The workshop will emphasize Emotional Intelligence Training Program and soft skills development for children.

 - Soft skills training increases productivity by 12%, according to researchers at Boston University and the University of Michigan’s Ross School of Business.